-Friends of the Earth conducted this peer-reviewed study in collaboration with researchers at University of California at Berkeley, University of California at San Francisco, and the Commonweal Biomonitoring Resources Center.
+Friends of the Earth conducted these peer-reviewed studies in collaboration with researchers at University of California at Berkeley, University of California at San Francisco, Commonweal Biomonitoring Resources Center, and Health Research Institute.
 We wanted to know whether eating an organic diet could reduce levels of detectable pesticides and pesticide breakdown products in participants’ bodies.

 We secured oversight for protection of human subjects through Western Institutional Review Board.
 The study was published in the journal Environmental Research.

 We chose four families in Atlanta, Baltimore, Minneapolis and Oakland to participate in the study.
 These families reported that they did not typically eat an organic diet.
 In total, 16 people participated in the study.

 The study lasted 12 days.
 During the first phase, each family ate only conventional (non-organic) foods and beverages.
 During the second phase, each family ate only organic foods and beverages.
 Each participant collected a daily urine sample during the 12 days of the study and kept a food diary.

 To ensure that the families were able to eat a completely organic diet, organic food was provided to them in two ways: 1) participants were asked to compile a list of all groceries they would need for a week, and research assistants purchased organic foods from this list and delivered the groceries to the participants’ homes; and 2) dinners during the organic week were prepared with all organic foods by a licensed chef or caterer and delivered to study participants by the research assistants.
 All organic foods were provided free of charge to the families.